 Brian: Well, I’m not sure it’s worth thinking that far ahead.
 Futurology never did get you out of your time, however expert you might be.
 All too often the future just makes time run through faster than ever.
 Thinking of which, didn’t your friend Rachel say women’s experience proves we’re all timebound anyway, whether we like it or not?

 Gemma: I’m not sure Rachel ever quite put it like that.
 After all, a woman’s special time relation is cyclical, and doesn’t really go on after the menopause.
 I left all that behind over ten years ago.
 But Rachel admits she used to hope what we might call philosopher queens would have something special to tell us.
 But now she just concentrates on doing a good service for the clients she gets and leaves it at that.
-Probably right, especially as even she’ll have to ease up soon I guess.
+Probably right, especially as even she’ll have to ease up the workload soon I guess.

 Brian: Yeah – even on adoption Rachel’s had to accept that market demand wins out.
 True, they bend over to please the so-called ‘customers’ now in a way I guess Rachel would have given an arm and a leg for in her student days.
 But in the public sense – subject to law – it’s still get through as many as fast and as cheaply as possible.
 Like everything else really, we rely on individual adoptive parents to provide the love and care the children need and to make the more open adoption systems work.
 All of which makes a complete nonsense of that old Platonic dream of training experts for wisdom and morals.
 Rachel’s own experience demonstrates that experts just aren’t that good, at least outside their narrow specialities.